 The rule for lambda assumes the parameter will be given a value of type T; the application rule guarantees that that the actual parameter will indeed have the expected type.
-The application rule assumes that the function, if given a T, will produce a U (because the type is $(T \rightarrow U)$); the lambda rule guarantees that the function will indeed perform that way.
+The application rule assumes that the function, if given a T, will produce a U (because the type is $(T \rightarrow U)$ ); the lambda rule guarantees that the function will indeed perform that way.
+(There are indeed more connections to draw just from this pair of rules; hopefully this illustrates the general idea.)

-Aside: The notation (T -> U) is not chosen at random.
+Aside: The notation $(T \rightarrow U)$ is not chosen at random.
 The -> may remind you of the notation for implication in mathematics.
 That's intentional.
 We can read the type as "giving the function a T implies that it will produce a U" (not giving it a T implies nothing about what it will do...).
 It is that implication that is assumed in the application rule, and that is guaranteed by the rule for lambda.